amrrs/introduction-to-eda-with-python/README.md

 ### Licensing:

-My code is distributed under [MIT License](LICENSE) and the dataset license is as it is in the original source license, [Kaggle](https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey)
+My code is distributed under [MIT License](LICENSE) and the dataset license is as it is in the original source [Kaggle](https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey) License